Staff Directory 6170342

 Phone: 612-673-1732

-Since joining the Minnesota Star Tribune in 2009, he has covered the Twin Cities metro area, the city of Minneapolis, the state Legislature and Congress.
-A native of New York City, Roper lives in south Minneapolis.
-He is interested in the hidden systems that make urban life possible, as well as Minneapolis history.
-Roper is a graduate of the George Washington University and was named "Young Journalist of the Year" by the Society of Professional Journalists' Minnesota chapter in 2013.
-In his spare time, he is an amateur woodworker who enjoys learning new furniture-making skills.
+Since joining the Minnesota Star Tribune in 2009, Eric has covered the Twin Cities metro area, the city of Minneapolis, the state Legislature and Congress.
+He is a graduate of the George Washington University and lives in south Minneapolis.
+In his spare time, Eric is a hobbyist woodworker and old home DIYer.

 Recent content from Eric Roper